 As the years passed, Demetri's home was filled with joy as his daughters grew into young women and filled the home with singing and laughter.
 The highlight of each day for Demetri was when he left his counting house at the docks and came home to the warm embraces of his wife and daughters.
 Life was good!

 Then tragedy struck!

-First, news arrived that three of his ships returning from a successful trading voyage to the western Mediterranean and loaded with with valuable cargo had encountered a terrific storm which had blown them onto the rocky coast of Sicily destroying them and their cargo.
+First, news arrived that three of his ships returning from a successful trading voyage to the western Mediterranean and loaded with valuable cargo had encountered a terrific storm that had blown them onto the rocky coast of Sicily, destroying them and their cargo.
 The few surviving sailors had been rescued by a passing ship a few days later and had returned, penniless, to Myra with the sad news.

 Shortly after this, word arrived that another two of his ships had been attacked and captured by pirates in the Black Sea.

 Read More From Holidappy

 The final blow came one cool autumn evening as dock hands worked into the night loading Demetri's final ship with a load of wine and olive oil.
 Demetri had given them a small cask of wine to have with their dinner, and some consumed too much.
 Drunk and hurrying to get the ship loaded so it could sail with the morning tide, a couple of tipsy stevedores tripped, causing the cask of oil they were carrying to fall and break.
 Hearing the crash, another dock hand came running with a lantern to investigate.
 Slipping on the newly spilled oil, he lost hold of his lantern, which fell and ignited the oil on the dock.
 It took but a few moments before the ship, the cargo on the dock, and Demetri's counting house were all engulfed in flames.